chronotruck/vue-ctk-date-time-picker/README.md

 Shortcut types allowed are : `['day', '-day', 'isoWeek', '-isoWeek', 'quarter', 'month', '-month', 'year', '-year', 'week', '-week']`
 For each shortcut, a `key`, `label` and `value` must be specified.
 The `key` is a unique key for that specific shortcut.
+Additional values can be passed as a `callback` function that will be called whenever the user clicks on the shortcut.
+The callback receives an object as first argument with the `start` and `end` values, with the `shortcut` object itself.
 You can use this feature for translate existings shortcuts.
 If the **value of shortcut is a number** (Integer), this number correspond to number of day (for 5 --> Last 5 days).